 Bank of England admits its own forecasts ‘unworkable’ in inflation crisis

-Central bank’s model ‘based on last quarter century’, says chief economist Huw Pill
+Central bank’s model ‘based on last quarter century’, concedes chief economist Huw Pill

-The Bank of England’s forecasting model has become “unworkable” during Britain’s current inflation crisis, its chief economist has admitted.
+The Bank of England’s chief economist has admitted that its forecasting model has become “unworkable” during Britain’s current inflation crisis.

 Huw Pill conceded that the central bank’s model had produced misleading forecasts which failed to assess the ongoing impacts of the Ukraine war on prices and wages.

-Speaking at the ECB forum on Wednesday, Mr Pill said the Bank used a model “based on last quarter century” when inflation expectations “were well anchored and there was little evidence of persistence”.
+Speaking at the European Central Bank (ECB) forum on Wednesday, Mr Pill said the Bank used a model “based on last quarter century” when inflation expectations “were well anchored and there was little evidence of persistence”.

-The Bank of England has come in for fierce criticism from Tory MPs, who have accused governor Andrew Bailey and his team of being “asleep at the wheel” as inflation crept up in recent years.
+It comes as Mr Bailey defended the decision to hike interest rates to a 15-year high of 5 per cent, claiming the monetary policy committee had to make a “strong move” after studying a surprisingly bad inflation report last week.

-The Bank announced an external review of its own forecasting after it hiking interest rates to a 15-year high of 5 per cent last week – having repeatedly failed to accurately predict stubbornly-persistent inflation.
+The Bank has come in for fierce criticism from Tory MPs, who have accused governor Andrew Bailey and his team of being “asleep at the wheel” as inflation crept up in recent years.

-Mr Pill told the forum that the Bank had not failed to adjust to the Russian invasion of Ukraine, but had failed to anticipate “how that shock is going to propagate”.
+Mr Pill told the forum that the Bank had adjusted to the Russian invasion of Ukraine, but had failed to anticipate “how that shock is going to propagate” with “second-round effects”.

-He explained that model used by officials downplayed the combined effects of high energy prices pushing up prices and wages during a period of labour shortages.
+The chief economist explained that the model used by officials downplayed the combined effects of high energy prices continuing to push up prices and wages during a period of labour shortages.

-“As inflation moves away from target, the everything-else-equal assumption that allows us to break down the contributions to the drivers of inflation in a linear way tends to become unworkable,” the chief economist said.
+“As inflation moves away from [the] target, the everything-else-equal assumption that allows us to break down the contributions to the drivers of inflation in a linear way tends to become unworkable,” the chief economist said.

 “The likelihood of second-round effects is much stronger when there is a tight labour market.
 The impact of the shocks is not additive to one another but has an important multiplicative moment.”